zhangpenglab/UPrimer/README.md

 # Extract orthologous sequence groups from assembled contigs

-The workflow for amplicon capture data analysis is illustrated in the following diagram, consisting of four main steps: 1) Capture data assembly, 2) Identification of orthologous sequence groups, 3) Multiple sequence alignment and quality control, and 4) Phylogenetic analysis.
+The workflow for amplicon capture data analysis is illustrated in the following figure, consisting of four main steps: 1) Capture data assembly; 2) Identification of orthologous sequence groups; 3) Multiple sequence alignment and quality control; 4) Phylogenetic analysis.
 Among these four steps, the extraction of orthologous sequence groups is crucial and lacks a universal program or software.
 Therefore, we provide a data analysis script called **'Extract_orthologous_sequence_groups_from_assembled_contigs.py'** (available at https://github.com/zhangpenglab/UPrimer/tree/main/Accessory) specifically designed to extract orthologous sequence groups from assembled contigs.

 To extract target NPCL sequences from the assembled contigs, a specific number of **reference nucleotide and peptide sequences from NPCLs provided by UPrimer** (depending on which NPCLs and how many were captured by the user) can be used as guide sequences.
 The working principle of this script is roughly as follows: First, **TBLASTN** (e-value < 1e-5, identity > 50%) was performed to identify orthologous contigs based on the reference peptide sequences.
 Then, a reversed **BLASTN** (e-value < 1e-5, identity > 50%) was performed on the identified orthologous contigs against the reference nucleotide sequence to detect potential chimeras.
-As the orthologous contigs contained flanking sequences of the target regions, **EXONERATE version 2.4.0**  was employed to identify potential intron-exon boundaries based on the reference protein sequence of each target NPCL.
+As the orthologous contigs contained flanking sequences of the target regions, **EXONERATE**  was employed to identify potential intron-exon boundaries based on the reference protein sequence of each target NPCL.
 Finally, this script combines all identified orthologous exons from all samples, constructing orthologous sequence groups (OGs) at both the DNA and protein levels.

   <div align="center">
      <img src="https://github.com/zhangpenglab/UPrimer/assets/139540726/1a4ce2c6-ad7e-46b1-8b72-4fa95c4279e1" alt="Drawing" width="700" height="400"/>